pexch/vehicle-system/README.md

 # Vehicle System 0.26d
 ![alt text](https://i.imgur.com/jfHD7fP.png)
-> Description
-A freeroam-rpg based vehicle system with a variety of features.
+> A freeroam-rpg based vehicle system with a variety of features.
 This version is much more expandable, also open-source so you can freely edit, adjust and configure to your own needs.
 ###### Features
 - Ability to purchase a car.
 - Automatically fetch shops from table, and assign vehicles with prices.